We are told that Frank and Alice Longbottom do not recognize their son.

 Many fans were disappointed by Neville’s apparent dismissal to the background in HBP after we finally got to see him come forward a bit in OotP.
 And I do not blame them.
 We had higher hopes for Neville than that.
 But the story is clearly focused upon Harry, and to draw too much attention to Neville apparently would have been in excess of the requirements.

 We were delighted to learn of his activities in DHs.
 As one fan put it; “Neville fell out of the awesome tree and hit every branch on the way down.”
-He certainly developed into a more effective leader than Harry ever did.
+He certainly seems to have developed into a far more effective leader than Harry ever did.

 And at that; Neville seemingly was allowed one scrap of unsung glory in HBP.